academe/SagePay-Integration/README.md

     // OR via the raw headers:
     'headers' => $session_key_request->getHeaders(),
 ]);

+// This will need to be wrapped in a try...catch in case of any non-2XX return codes.
 $response = $client->send($request);

 // The response, if all is well, is a JSON body.